 This easy Dutch Oven stew is hearty & will bring you back to your childhood!
-Packed with tender beef stew meat, carrots, potatoes and other vegetables, it’s the perfect dinner or camping meal.
+Our favorite tender beef stew meat recipe with carrots, potatoes and other vegetables, is the perfect dinner or camping meal.

 dutch oven stew